 Video Game: King's Quest IV: The Perils Of Rosella

 King's Quest IV: The Perils of Rosella is the fourth game in the King's Quest series.
 Release in 1988, it was one of the first games to implement beyond-PC sound, improving overall sound quality, and the first Sierra game with high(er) resolution graphics.
 It also has a largely-unknown version with the graphics and (lack of) music of the previous three games, created because Sierra (wrongly) feared there were too many low-end computers on the market that wouldn't be able to run the high-quality version.In this game, you play as Rosella, the twin sister of Alexander and daughter of King Graham.
 Your father has fallen deathly ill, and his only hope is a magical fruit that grows in the island of Tamir.
 A good fairy named Genesta sends Rosella to this land, but her powers are weakened by the evil sorceress Lolotte, meaning the trip is one-way.
-To win the game, you must find the fruit, defeat Lolotte, and return Genesta's powers to her— all in the span of a single day.Sadly, while AGD Interactive remade King's Quest 1, 2 and 3.
-They had since admitted they will not remake this game, as they decided to instead spend their time working on their own original games.
+To win the game, you must find the fruit, defeat Lolotte, and return Genesta's powers to her— all in the span of a single day.Sadly, while AGD Interactive remade King's Quest 1, 2 and 3, they have since admitted they will not remake this game, as they decided to instead spend their time working on their own original games.

 There is some justification behind this: you're put on the island after a complicated series of events, and the only other object you can find there does nothing but get you back to the mainland from the island.
 As per standard adventure game mind-think, there has to be something else there.